This post may contain affiliate links. Please read our disclosure policy.

 What is Pimento Cheese?

-It would be fabulous served alongside my Sweet and Spicy Sausage Stuffed Mushrooms.
-Or it’s also perfect for your Kentucky Derby party along with this lighted up Kentucky Hot Brown or this Kentucky Bourbon Butter Cake.
+It’s fabulous served alongside my Sweet and Spicy Sausage Stuffed Mushrooms.
+It’s also perfect for your Kentucky Derby party along with this lighted up Kentucky Hot Brown or this Kentucky Bourbon Butter Cake.

 What To Serve With Pimento Cheese